liamnewmarch/blog/content/posts/coast-to-coast.md

 ---
 date: 2014-07-24
+title: Coast to Coast
 summary: I hiked from one coast of the country to the other for a special occasion.
-layout: posts/post.njk
-tags: post
-title: Coast to Coast
 ---

 This year is my father’s 50th birthday.
 To celebrate we’re attempting the [Coast to Coast Walk](http://en.wikipedia.org/wiki/Coast_to_Coast_Walk) which will take us across the England, from Whitehaven in Cumbria to Robin Hood’s Bay in North Yorkshire.